When I use an IUanyWare application, how do I save my files?

 The drive or folder will open, and you can select the name of the file you want to open or save.

-If you wish to map a drive to save your files to a location other than your local computer (but not IU Cloud Storage), from within your IUanyWare session, right-click At IU, using Windows, how do I access a shared resource (map a drive) on another Windows computer?and select .
+If you wish to map a drive to save your files to a location other than your local computer (but not IU Cloud Storage), from within your IUanyWare session, right-click At IU, how do I access a shared resource (map a drive) on a remote IU server?and select .
 For more, see

 For information on mapping group sites in SharePoint, see How do I map a drive to my IU SharePoint site or My Site?